 Advisory Council Chair Katie Steele resides in Grand Junction and is the co-chair of the Colorado Riverfront Commission.
 She represents dispersed recreation and historic resources.

-Advisory Council Vice-Chair William "Bill" Harris lives in Montrose and is a past representative of the International Mountain Biking Association and a current board member of the Colorado Plateau Mountain Biking Trail Association.
+William "Bill" Harris lives in Montrose and is a past representative of the International Mountain Biking Association and a current board member of the Colorado Plateau Mountain Biking Trail Association.
 He is also a past president of the Colorado Archaeological Society.
-He was recommended for the board by the Montrose County Commissioners.
 Bill represents recreation--primarily mountain biking--and cultural resources.

 Kaye Simonson resides in Grand Junction and is a Mesa County planner.
 She represents Mesa County.